otisdog8/cse15l-lab-reports/lab3.md

 ### Example 2

-Maybe I want to travel around the Bahamas, and I'm interested in gold, so I want to find all the files in travel_guides folder which mention gold in association with the Bahamas (do note that i use shell globbing here):
+ (do note that i use shell globbing here):

 Command:
 ```bash